Planning a day trip to Vienna might seem simple at first.

 Enjoy a hearty lunch because you’ll need the energy to explore the expansive Schonbrunn Palace, your first stop in the afternoon.

-The Schonbrunn Palace, the summer residence of the Habsburg family, is similar to the Hofburg in that it offers a multitude of experiences.
 These include a look into the luxurious lives of the emperors and empresses inside the palace, a relaxing stroll through their expansive gardens, and an thrilling musical journey during a palace concert.
 Interestingly, Schönbrunn Palace also houses a zoo, a botanical garden, and a few museums.

 On this one-day trip to Vienna, it’s clear that we can’t cover everything in Schonbrunn Palace.
 Instead, we’ll focus on the free attraction: its stunning and impressively large garden.
 You could easily spend 1.5 hours in the garden just admiring notable features like the statues along the Great Parterre, the Neptune Fountain, the Obelisk Fountain, the Roman Ruins, and more.